Associate Degree Nursing (ADN)

 The Associate Degree Nursing (ADN) program typically has more applicants than available space.
 Applicants must meet additional requirements including specific science courses, certifications, evidence of physical and mental health, etc. Competitive enrollment programs may have different application deadlines and requirements.

 The Associate Degree Nursing curriculum is taught using a concept based model.
 Students are expected to have reliable access to the Internet and an electronic mobile device is required.
-The program utilizes e-textbooks and many assessments are completed online.

 Linda Wiersch, MSN, RN, CNE